janisaiad/MMNN/refs/wk10-ntkmmnn/ideas.md

 the main thing i get is that the ntk is near diagonal when we concatenate layers

 PsinTU est à faire dans le futur, un peu complexe à rajouter dans le ntk, sintu et relu c'est un nombre constant de layer à approximer

+we also need to implement and see the hessian in jax